Fecal Incontinence Treatment in Wichita, KS

 Called sacral nerve stimulation, or neuromodulation, electrical stimulation of the nerves that pass through the lower back using an implanted battery operated stimulator, can help control muscle reactions, reflexes and sensations, and as a result, bowel incontinence.

 If you suffer from bowel leakage, do not wait to find relief as there are many treatment options available to correct the problem.
-To schedule an appointment with a physician at KU-Wichita Gastroenterology, call our office today at (316) 293-3455.
+To schedule an appointment with a physician at KU-Wichita Gastroenterology, call our gastroenterology office in Wichita, KS today at (316) 293-3455.